fahadshery/edXCompetition/Code/RCode.md

 Here we have 52.6% male, 35.7% female and 11.6% not answered population in the training set.

-Let's check what proportion of these people are happy by:
+Let's check what proportion of these people are happy by the following command:

 ```r